Platohjwang/MSFS2020-VATSIM-Model-Matching/README.md

 # Note
 Model matching files are widely available on Flightsim.to, you can add them to vPilot as well.
-For Airline/Livery model matching, this is the most comprehensive one as far as I know.
+For the master model matching rule, this is the most comprehensive one as far as I know.

 Hope you enjoy & thanks to all the contributors